 The room was awash with the exchange of ideas.
 Chests swelling with pride as farmers restored stone curlews to farmland, yellowhammers to hedgerows, brown trout to brooks, pollinators to headlands.
 All while getting together over beers in their local pubs to talk habitat for wildlife.

 The day wasn’t about high profile speakers (Sir John Lawton, Natural England‘s Chair, GWCT‘s CEO, Prince Charles via video).
-It was about grass root deliverers of nature.
+It was all about deliverers of nature at the grass roots.

 Proud

-Applause was noticeably loud for those farmers, land managers, facilitators who had picked up the baton and run with it for wildlife.
-Nope, not just ‘quarry’ species some might have an specific interest in, but species they wanted on their land, to be proud of.
+The applause was noticeably loud for those farmers, land managers, facilitators who had picked up the baton and run with it for wildlife.
+And not just ‘quarry’ species some might have an specific interest in, but species they wanted on their land, to be proud of.
 Many of which also happen to be of biodiversity concern.

 Tipping for wildlife